DmHdj/portfolio/readme.md

 # dmitriyhdj

-## Personal site of Dima X, working on HTML, CSS, SASS and JS.
+## Personal site of Dima H, working on HTML, CSS, SASS and JS.

 The source code for this site was created for my own use.